 Limited Time Offering - Every so often, we taste a coffee that totally knocks us off our feet.
 Allow us to introduce you to Monteblanco Purple Caturra.
 It’s fruit-forward, tropical, and fantastically sweet.
 We taste mangosteen, lilikoi, and key lime pie thanks to Rodrigo Sanchez Valencia’s unique harvesting and processing techniques.
 Ripe, purple coffee cherries are fermented, de-pulped, then fermented again with whole passionfruit and cholupa, a sour fruit used in Latin America to make a kind of lemonade.
 The final product is unique, complex, and unlike anything we’ve ever tasted!

 Producer Rodrigo Sanchez Valencia, Finca Monteblanco

 Varieties Purple Caturra

-Rodrigo Sanchez Valencia a third-generation farmer at Finca Monteblanco, located in the famous coffee growing region of Acevedo, Huila, Colombia.
+Rodrigo Sanchez Valencia is a third-generation farmer at Finca Monteblanco, located in the famous coffee-growing region of Acevedo, Huila, Colombia.
 He selected "purple" Caturra, a Caturra variety with a deeper violet hue than its close relative, the Red Caturra, for its elevated sweetness.